SahilFruitwala/twi-js/README.md

 ---

-If you want to learn more about these filters and parameter you can read the following [blog](https://blog.learncodeonline.in/introduction-to-twitter-api).
+If you want to learn more about these filters and parameter you can read my [Introduction to Twitter API](https://blog.learncodeonline.in/introduction-to-twitter-api) blog or official Twitter API [Documentation](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/guides/standard-operators).